-The superpowers of the Super Tuscan – A rebel with a cause
+The Super Tuscan – A rebel with a cause

 If you’ve ever been grateful for pizza-and-pasta-perfect Italian wine, you have the Super Tuscan to thank (a big fat grazie from us here at the ’fo).
 A fairly broad category of red blends from, as you might’ve guessed, the Tuscany region of Italy, Super Tuscans are the wine equivalent of the leather jacket-wearing, motorcycle-riding rebel in every teen movie ever: born out of a desire to break the mould, but actually incredibly popular and – in the end – pretty mainstream.